|Structural Bioinformatics - CNRS URA 2185|

 We develop strategies for the structural analysis of NMR data to make experimental structure determination more reliable, and allow, for the first time, to obtain an unbiased estimate of quality of an NMR structure.
 We apply similar methods for structure prediction.
 We mostly use our homology modeling “pipeline” to answer questions about protein function.
 Other developments include new probabilistic methods for sequence alignment RNA structure prediction, and gene prediction by physics based genome analysis.

 We study the dynamics of protein-protein interactions by docking and molecular dynamics calculations.
-This provides us new insights into the interplay between protein flexibility and molecular recognition.
-We could elucidate for the first time the role of conformational entropy in the binding process in detail.
+This provides us new insights into the interplay between protein flexibility and molecular recognition, and the thermodynamics of protein-ligand interactions.
 The prediction of conformational changes during the binding of two proteins, or a protein and a small ligand, remains an important aim.
+Using a novel molecular dynamics method, we have obtained very encouraging results recently for the protein HasA binding to heme.

 The field of protein-ligand interactions has fundamental as well as more applied aspects.
 In several collaborations with experimental groups we use empirical strategies for ligand docking and virtual screening.
-Targets include proteins from P. falciparum, T. brucei, T. cruzi, M. Tuberculosis.
-Our first experiences have been very encouraging.
-A more ambitious aim is to use free-energy calculations to guide the design of new chemical compounds directly in the binding site of the target.
+Targets include proteins from P. falciparum, T. brucei, T. cruzi, M. tuberculosis.
+We have identified several inhibitors for proteins from P. falciparum , M. tuberculosis that could be validated experimentally.

 If you have problems with this Web page, please write to firstname.lastname@example.org